 Get Your Adrenaline Hit At Christchurch Adventure Park

 Set amongst the towering pine forest and Cashmere valleys, Christchurch Adventure Park is a must-visit whether you’re a thriller seeker or not.
-You don’t need to be an experienced mountain biker to enjoy the 358-hectare park, but it is home to some of the best trails in the country.
+One of the best things to do in Christchurch, you don’t need to be an experienced mountain biker to enjoy the 358-hectare park, but it is home to some of the best trails in the country.
 Otherwise, there’s a walking track with a free gondola ride back to the base and the highest and longest zip line tour in New Zealand with panoramic views over Lyttelton, Diamond Harbour, the city centre, Southern Alps and Lake Ellesmere.

 Spend A Few Hours At Tūranga Library